Migrate existing resources to a bundle

 Copy the YAML and add it to your bundle's

-file, or create a configuration file for your job in theresources
+databricks.ymlfile, or create a configuration file for your job in theresourcesdirectory of your bundle project and reference it from yourdatabricks.ymlfile.
+See resources. -

 Download and add any Python files and notebooks that are referenced in the existing job to the bundle's project source.
 Typically bundle artifacts are located in the

-format by clicking File > Export > IPython Notebook from the Databricks notebook user interface.After you add your notebooks, Python files, and other artifacts to the bundle, make sure that your job definition properly references them.
-For example, for a notebook named
+.ipynbformat by clicking File > Export > IPython Notebook from the Databricks notebook user interface.After you add your notebooks, Python files, and other artifacts to the bundle, change the references to these files in your job definition to their local location.
+For example, if you had a

 jobs: